DataIntellectTech/TorQ/docs/Processes.md

 ### Client Call Examples

 Here are a couple of examples for using client calls via a handle to the gateway process.
 It is important to note if asynchronous calls are to be made, the .gw.synccallsallowed variable needs to be set to 0b before running any async calls.
 To do this use
-`h(".gw.synccallsallowed:0b")`.
+`q) h(".gw.synccallsallowed:0b")`.

 #### Calls to the RDB only
 For synchronous calls
 ```
 // To return the avg price per sym for the day so far
-h(`.gw.syncexec;"select avp:avg price by sym from trade where time.date=.z.d";`rdb)
+q) h(`.gw.syncexec;"select avp:avg price by sym from trade where time.date=.z.d";`rdb)

 // Using the hloc function
-h(`.gw.syncexec;"hloc[2020.01.08;2020.01.08;10]";`rdb)
+q) h(`.gw.syncexec;"hloc[2020.01.08;2020.01.08;10]";`rdb)

 // Returns following table
 sym  time                         | high   low    open   close  totalsize vwap